 Because I also still do not know where to go next, so how should I know where to book a room.
 Should I go alongside the Northcoast, or should I drive down to the South and explore that area first?
 I am not sure yet, although I have to leave my Casa Particulares here in Havana today.

 Do you plan your trip to Cuba?
-Make sure to get your Cuban Tourist Card before to enter the country!
+Make sure to get your Cuban Tourist Card before entering the country!

-Well, lucky me with the help of my host, I got my Voucher for my car.
-Now I was ready to the leave the house.
+Well, lucky me, with the help of my host, I got my Voucher for my car.
+Now I was ready to leave the house.
 I already packed my suitcase, and then I said goodbye to my family.

 Get your Cuban Tourist Card straight to your home and be prepared before you head to the airport!